Tonywuhk/realai.org/generative-models.md

 ---
 # Generative Models

+Generative models are likely what humans and some other animals rely on for [planning](http://realai.org/planning/).

 ## Variational Autoencoders

 A subset of latent variables in a VAE can be made interpretable by applying semi-supervised learning, where labels are supplied for these variables ([Siddharth et al., 2017](https://arxiv.org/abs/1706.00400)).